Can a School Be Held Liable for Negligence if Your Child Is Injured on a Field Trip?

 Bringing a Claim Against a School District

 If your child is at school, whether in the classroom, on the playground, on a field trip, or even on the bus, you may have a cause of action against the school.
 However, bringing claims against school districts tend to be more complicated than are bringing claims against private entities.
 For this reason it is critical that you speak with an experienced personal injury lawyer.
-At the offices of Stanger Stanfield Law, LLC, our lawyers are here to help you.
+At the offices of Stanger Law, our lawyers are here to help you.
 We can review your case for free, and provide you with the information you need moving forward.
 If you have a case, we will work hard for you on a contingency fee basis.
 Contact us today to schedule your consultation now.